Japanese Buddhism

 Japanese History

-En no Gyōja: The Legendary Monk and Founder of Shugendō in Japan
+En no Gyōja: The Mystical Founder of Shugendō and Master of Japan’s Sacred Mountains

 Sponsored links